oncody/civ-board-game-2010/README.md

 If you want to perform a city action but you don't have enough production from this city then you can rush production.
 You can convert 3 trade points to a single point of production.
 You can do this as many times as you want.

 ### Perform only one of the following actions:
+#### Store Production
+Place a building program tile on the city (max 1 building program tile per city).
+The next time this city spends production, double the production generated and remove the token

 #### Deploy Army
 Costs 4 production.
 Limited to 6 army figures.
 Place an army figure in a legal square in your city's outskirts where you built this unit.
 If this square contains an enemy unit, a battle immediately takes place